DimaSheiko/apep-docs/docs/framework/conditions/class.md

 >
 > _`focus.max || focusMax`_

--   This condition retrieve the maximum focus resource of the player.
+-   This condition retrieves the maximum focus resource of the player.

 #### Returns `NUMBER`